lucia-auth/lucia/documentation/content/main/adapters/prisma.md

 ## Using PlanetScale

-Since PlanetScale does not support foreign keys, change `relationMode` to `prisma` inside the schema `datasource`.
+Since PlanetScale does not support foreign keys, set `relationMode` to `prisma` inside the schema `datasource`.
+You can alternatively remove the foreign key constraint all together, though Lucia will not know if a user id is invalid on session or key creation.

 ```prisma
 datasource db {